 I disagree with these ideas: Myofascial release and manual therapy need not be difficult to learn.

 As trained therapists, with degrees/certification and experience, we have a solid understanding of anatomy, physiology, etc. Continuing education training should add a “bump” to this knowledge, allowing us to integrate these new bits of information and perspective and begin to immediately apply this with our patients.
 That is how I treat you, the therapist, when you take a Foundations Seminar.
 I respect your knowledge and experience and am humbled that you choose to study with me.
 Myofascial release can really be quite simple: give the therapist a way to connect with the patient’s pain/dysfunction in a meaningful way, allow them to obtain validation from the patient, and create a very easy means of intervening.
 It really can be quite simple, with no smoke and mirrors.
 It does take practice and repetition to achieve a state where one can call themselves competent, but should take place in the clinic, learning the work hands-on with actual patients/clients.

 The Foundations Approach to myofascial release teaches a simple, easy to integrate approach to the remediation of pain and the improvement of function.
-Many therapists are able to take a single class and add layers of depth and effectiveness to their practice, without feeling the need (or pressure) to buy into “advanced” trainings.
-Without a doubt taking additional coursework can be helpful to learn and relearn, but if a training feels more like an infomercial getting you to sign up for more classes, beware.
+Many therapists are able to take a single class and add layers of depth and effectiveness to their practice, not only with MFR, but with all of the work they do.

 To see the full list of classes and locations, click here.